princeladdak/code-optimization-methods/README.md

 ####Methods

 * __Register allocation__ : Since register memory is fastest way to access heavily used data, it is desirable (eg compilers, real-time systems) to allocate some data in an optimum sense in the cpu registers during a heavy-load operation.
 There are various algorithms (based on the graph coloring problem) which provide an automated way for this kind of optimization.
-Other times a programmer can explicitly declare a variable that is allocated in the cpu registers during some part of an operation.
-[9]
+Other times a programmer can explicitly declare a variable that is allocated in the cpu registers during some part of an operation <sup> [9] </sup>

 * __Single Atom Optimizations__ : This involves various operations which optimize one cpu instruction (atom) at a time.
 For example some operands in an instruction, can be constants, so their values can be replaced instead of the variables.
 Another example is replacing exponentiation with a power of 2 with a multiplication, etc..